 • Planned service-learning activities and budget to allow completion.

 • Anticipated community agency or population and projected benefits of service-learning activities to such agency/population.

 • Assessment plan for determining the impact of the service-learning activities/projects on the group/population served, on the community or society in general, and on learning outcomes of the students.

 Assessment and Evaluation Instrument: For S-L designated courses, please administer in the beginning (after Orientation) and at the end of the semester.

-The Service-Learning Work Group asks all faculty currently advising students to promote service-learning (S-L) courses being offered.
-If faculty are interested in using this teaching method, please contact Elizabeth Sova at 607-746-4781 or email@example.com for further details.
+All faculty currently advising students are asked to promote service-learning (S-L) courses being offered.
+If faculty are interested in using this teaching method, please contact Elizabeth Sova at 607-746-4781 or firstname.lastname@example.org for further details.

 Service-learning engages students for life-long success, promotes academic excellence and builds strategic partnerships through civic engagement and experiential learning.
 Service-learning is a combination of classroom instruction and community service with a focus on critical, reflective thinking.
 Students are able to become active participants in the learning process by applying what they learn in the classroom to solve real-life problems.
 SUNY Delhi defines service-learning as:

 a) An educational experience based within an academic, credit bearing course in which